commonsensesoftware/more-rs-config/guide/src/guide/abstractions.md

+{{#include links.md}}

 # Abstractions

 The configuration framework contains a common set of traits and behaviors for numerous scenarios.

 ## Configuration

-The `Configuration` trait is the pinnacle of the entire framework.
+The [`Configuration`] trait is the pinnacle of the entire framework.
 It defines the behaviors to retrieve a configured value or iterate over all key-value pairs, access or traverse child sections, and react to a reload triggered by the underlying configuration source.

 ```rust
 pub trait Configuration {